theblockstalk/upgradeable-proxy/README.md

 1. Add (append) in new storage variables to the upgraded smart contract and use it in functions.
    - See contracts _UintAdvancedV2b_NewStorage_, _UintAdvancedV2e_NewStorage_, _UintAdvancedV2f_NewStorage_ and _UintAdvancedV2j_NewStorage_.
-   - You can add new storage variables, however, these new variables cannot be used in any state change operations.
-They can be read and set, but cannot be used in conjunction with **any** of the contract's pre-existing variables.
-They can be used in any new function.
    - **Note:** new variables must be appended to not change the existing order of variables.
 See point 1 of Section 3.3.2 You can't below
 2. Change function logic of pre-existing functions so long as the signature does not change.
    - See contracts _UintSimple_, _UintAdvancedV2g_OverrideFunctionGetter_ and _UintAdvancedV2h_OverrideFunctionSetter_